WIS-MICC-CellObservatory/PME_Kinetics/README.md

   + *wholeFolder*   - prompt the user to select a folder of images, and process all images
   + *AllSubfolders* - prompt the user to select a folder with subfoldrs of images, and process all images

+- Choos ethe proper file extension.
+For Nikin images, the file extension should be .d2
 - select Iastik location and Ilastik classifier
 - set parameters - see description above
 - click *OK*
 - use the quality-control files to careful inspect of results of all files, especially pay attention to PME signal segmentation and embryo segmentation.
+- Once the program is done running, check each image to make sure the ROI for each embryo that you want to use is correct.
 - Manually correct embryos Rois if needed (see below) and Save the corrected Rois into FN_RoiSet_Manual.zip
-- if any manual correction was done, run the macro again, set *runMode* to be *Update* , This will use the manually corrected segmentation if this is available and the original automatic segmentation for all other embryos and will recalculate PME signal using the given segmentation
+- if any manual correction was done, run the macro again, set *runMode* to be *Update* , This will use the manually corrected segmentation if this is available and the original automatic segmentation for all other embryos and will recalculate PME signal using the given segmentation o	You can save the corrected ROI files in the same folder as the other images being used.
+The program will know to use the “_Manual” for each image if it is available.
+If there is no such file for a particular image, it will run the program again on the original image o	You will have an Excel sheet of the original results before manual correction.
+You will also have another excel sheet after running the program again with the RunMode set to Update.
+The embryos that did not have their ROIs changed will have the same results in both of these Excel sheets.
+- After running the program, a new subfolder will appear in each folder that you ran called “Results”.
+Please see the “Output” section above for details on the contents of this folder.

 ##  Manual Correction
 The above automatic process segment correctly most of the embryos.
 Further manual correction is supported by switching from *Segment* Mode to *Update* Mode.

 ### To start manual correction:
-- Open the original image (FN)
+- Open the original image (FN) (from the parent image folder, and not from the Results subfolder)
-- make sure there is no RoiManager open
+- make sure there is no RoiManager open in Fiji.
+The program will open a new RoiManager window for each image when you open it.
-- drag-and-drop the "FN_EmbryosRoiSet.zip" into Fiji main window
+- drag-and-drop the "FN_EmbryosRoiSet.zip" into Fiji main window.
+The extension will be .roi if is only one embryo in the image.
+- This will show the ROI in magenta on each embryo in the original image that you opened.
+Remember that the ROI does not extend to the edge of each embryo, rather it begins about 15 pixels in from the edge.If you correct the ROI to extend to the edge of the embryo, the program will use your new manually designated ROI, so do not manually extend the ROI to the edge of the embryo.
 - in RoiManager: make sure that "Show All" is selected.
 Ususaly it is more conveinient to unselect Labels

 ### Select A ROI